Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 **It is recommended you take a break at this part of the tutorial**

-The base version of Godot has 3 ways of adding behaviour to objects:
+The base version of Godot has 3 ways of adding behavior to objects:

 * GDScript: Writing code in Godot's own scripting language.
 * VisualScript: Visual scripting, drag and drop blocks.